BLI3980/git_quick_guide/git_beginner_instruction.md

 Once the conflict is resolved either perform command *git merge --continue* or command *git commit -am < message >*.
 <p> </p>

-# Working with remove repositories
+# Working with remote repositories

 ## Steps for *push* and *pull* commands to send and receive repositories from remote location: